Chaituvisu/PHYSICAL-DESIGN-Workshop/README.md

 **DAY 1**
-    Description about Fundamentals of PCB and Chip Design.
+    a)Description about Fundamentals of PCB and Chip Design.

-    Fundamentals of Packages, PADS, Core and ICs.
+    b)Fundamentals of Packages, PADS, Core and ICs.

-    Introduction to RISC-V architecture.
+    c)Introduction to RISC-V architecture.

-    SoC brief taking an Raven chip model with internal explaination about SRAM, ADCs and other Analog IPs.
+    d)SoC brief taking an Raven chip model with internal explaination about SRAM, ADCs and other Analog IPs.